backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Questions.md

 		- *It CANNOT reference other objects in the configuration*.
 	- `default` value will be used if no value is set when calling the module or running Terraform.
 	- If present, the variable is considered to be optional.
+- When multiple arguments with single-line values appear on consecutive lines at the same nesting level, HashiCorp recommends that we *align the equals signs*.
+- Hashicorp recommends using **two spaces** for indentation when writing Terraform code.